 Oulu is already widely recognised as an innovative leader in both health and 5G technology.
 Many digital health innovations, which are widely used in Finland and beyond, have been developed in Oulu.
 Therefore, the side event was a perfect opportunity to spread the word about them.

 The 5G revolution is taking the world by storm but what will it offer to the social and health care sector?
-The morning session started with keynote presentations delivered by both local and international speakers, such as Olli Liinamaa from the University of Oulu, Eila Erkkilä, Deputy Chief Physician at the City of Oulu, Donna Henderson from NHS Scotland, Per-Olof Egnell from LTU Sweden or Myriam Martin representing Spanish TIC Biomed-inDemand.
+The morning session started with keynote presentations delivered by both local and international speakers, such as Olli Liinamaa from the University of Oulu, Eila Erkkilä, Deputy Chief Physician at the City of Oulu, Donna Henderson from NHS Scotland, Alexander Dozet from Nordic Reference Site Network, Per-Olof Egnell from LTU Sweden and Myriam Martin representing Spanish TIC Biomed-inDemand.

 Olli Liinamaa provided a variety of insights into the opportunities that will emerge when healthcare and high technology meet.
 About 100 guests, including delegations from the Nordic countries, Germany and the UK, could see how wireless-connected cameras and biosensors offer new digital tools to teach healthcare operations to students remotely and allow remote consultancy.